jmillxyz/Win32-OpenSSH-wiki/Security-protection-of-various-files-in-Win32-OpenSSH.md

 Specifically, following permission checks are enforced:
 - User specific resources on client side - private keys and ssh_config ((%userprofile%\.ssh\config)
-  - Should not be accessible to other (non-admin) users.
+  - Should be owned by the user
-  - Should not be owned by any other (non-admin) user.
+  - Should not be accessible to other users.
   - Ex. ssh would fail to use the following private key for userA, since "someotheruser" also has access.
 ```
 c:\>icacls userkey
-userkey  userA(F)
+userkey  userA:(F)
-         someotheruser(R)
+         someotheruser:(R)
 ```
 - User specific resources on server side - authorized_keys
-  - Should not be accessible to other (non-admin) users.
+  - Should be owned by the user.
-  - Should not be owned by any other (non-admin) user.
+  - Should not be accessible to other users.
   - "NT Service/sshd" can only have (R) access.
   - Ex. sshd would not respect the following authorized_keys for userA, since "someotheruser" also has access.
 ```
 c:\>icacls authorized_keys
 authorized_keys   NT SERVICE\sshd:(R)
-                  userA(F)
+                  userA:(F)
-                  someotheruser(R)
+                  someotheruser:(R)
 ```
 - Host specific resources on server side - host private keys
-  - Should not be accessible to any non-admin user
+  - Should be owned by "SYSTEM" (or Administrators group)
-  - Should not be owned by a non-admin user
+  - Should not be accessible to other users or groups (other than Administrators group).
   - "NT Service/sshd" can only have (R) access.
   - Ex. sshd would not respect the following host key, since "nonadmin" has access.
 ```
 c:\>icacls hostkey
 hostkey   NT SERVICE\sshd:(R)
-          admin(F)
+          BUILTIN\Administrators:(F)
-          nonadmin(R)
+          nonadmin:(R)
 ```

 ## Tips to adjust permissions